Need for trade execution transparency gains on Wall Street

-NEW YORK (Reuters) - Executing an order in the stock market may be lightening fast but many investors do not know how trades happen while rules to ensure full transparency are lacking, a potential bonanza for businesses that can fill this hole in the marketplace.
+NEW YORK, Sept 10 (Reuters) - Executing an order in the stock market may be lightening fast but many investors do not know how trades happen while rules to ensure full transparency are lacking, a potential bonanza for businesses that can fill this hole in the marketplace.

 TABB Group, a Wall Street research and consulting firm, on Wednesday launched “Clarity,” a trading venue and routing analytics service that will cull information from major brokers in the hopes of boosting order transparency in the stock market.

-Consultants KOR Group also announced a best execution accreditation service geared to analyzing trading policies and procedure at asset management firms, and to provide analysis of order flow and routing decisions.
+Also on Wednesday, consultants KOR Group announced a best execution accreditation service geared to analyzing trading policies and procedure at asset management firms, and to provide analysis of order flow and routing decisions.

-The Financial Industry Regulatory Authority, a self-funded regulator, said on Wednesday it would consider putting new rules in place to improve transparency at broker-run alternative trading systems, known as “dark pools,” as well as among firms that use algorithmic trading strategies.

-The potential new rules around expanded trade reporting, clock synchronization and the supervision of algorithmic trading strategies, among others, would be discussed Sept.
-19.

 The U.S. Securities and Exchange Commission requires that brokers obtain the “best execution” of customer orders, but the obligation is so hard to enforce, regulatory fines are rare.